Wolves - Everton: How to watch, start time, team news, odds, prediction

 Team news

-Wolves have recalled striker Patrick Cutrone from his loan spell at Fiorentina and he could come straight back in, as Fabio Silva has struggled up top to replace the injured Jimenez.
-Willy Boly and Marcal are out, while Jonny Otto is stepping up his recovery.
-Leander Dendocker is expected to start in defense.
+Wolves have recalled striker Patrick Cutrone from his loan spell at Fiorentina and he is on the bench.
+Daniel Podence, Raul Jimenez, Willy Boly and Marcal are out, while Jonny Otto is stepping up his recovery.
+Leander Dendocker starts in midfield, while Morgan Gibbs-White also starts after coming back from his loan spell at Swansea.

-Everton will be without star striker Dominic Calvert-Lewin who is nursing a hamstring injury, while Allan is out for another 10-15 days and a late decision will be made on Richarlison.
+Everton are without star striker Dominic Calvert-Lewin who is nursing a hamstring injury, while Allan is out for another 10-15 days and a late decision will be made on Richarlison.
 Fabian Delph (hamstring) and Jean-Phillippe Gbamin (Achilles) remain out.
+The Toffees line up in a 3-4-3 formation with James Rodriguez up top, as Richarlison starts on the bench.

 What they’re saying